mattmakai/fullstackpython.com/source/content/pages/10-misc/1007-future-directions.markdown

     1. [Web security](/web-application-security.html)

+* Plain English explanations for Django, Flask and Bottle framework concepts such as how forms work with templates, how models interact with views and what the files are when a new boilerplate project is created (especially important with Django)

 After those updates are done I'll go back through and apply visuals to each section to make them easier to read and understand.